 Source: Iowa Natural Heritage Foundation.
 “Prairie Management and Restoration in Iowa.”
 2013.

 To help you in planting prairie, the Warren County Conservation Board (WCCB) has a Truax grass drill available for rent.
 It is set up to plant native grasses and forbs (wildflowers).
 The drill has hoppers for fine seeds, fluffy seeds and cover crops such as rye or oats.
-Cost is $75 for two days and a $100 damage. deposit.
+Cost is $100 for two days and a $100 damage. deposit.
 Reservation arrangements can be made with Natural Resources Supervisor Mark Wilson.

 Trees provide many benefits such as greater beauty, improved air quality, energy savings, shade, increased wildlife diversity and habitat, reduction in noise, increased property values, and the creation of a better place to live.

 The WCCB has a tree planter and planting bars available to loan to private landowners.
 The planter mounts on a tractor’s three point hitch and allows a large number of trees to be planted efficiently.
 The planter works well if you have over five hundred trees to plant in an area with a prepared seed bed.
 A $50 deposit is required.
 Planting bars work well in sod or with smaller volumes of trees.
 Reservation arrangements can be made with Natural Resources Supervisor Mark Wilson.

 Wildlife Food Plots

 Food plots can benefit many types of wildlife.
 They serve as supplemental or emergency food supplies during extreme cold or snow in winter months, or may help wildlife get ready for winter.
 You can attract the wildlife you want to see on your land by choosing the food cover they favor as their habitat.

 Source: Natural Resources Conservation Service.
 May 2009.
 Food Plots for Wildlife.
 Washington, DC: USDA.
 (PDF version of document downloaded May 16, 2013).